mech/Notes/DevOps/Docker/networking.md

 * [How to configure Docker to start containers on a specific IP address range](http://jpetazzo.github.io/2013/10/16/configure-docker-bridge-network/)

 ## Multi-Host Networking

+> Docker networking was a long awaited feature that allows us to distribute containers without the fear whether they will be able to communicate with each other.
+We can, finally, distribute containers without the restrictions that links introduced (linked container had to run on the same server).
+There is no more need for workarounds that some of us had to employ in the past.
+It is an exciting feature that will surely allow Docker Swarm to move to the next level.

 Docker 1.7 has native multi-host networking.